XavierCHN/x-template/README.md

 ### Supported features

-1. convert the contents of the files in `excels` into a kv file and put it in the `game/scripts/npc`
+1. convert the xlsx, xls kv files into a kv file and put it in the `game/scripts/npc`,
-2. convert the contents of the `localization` folder into a corresponding language file and put it in the `game/resources`
-3. sync the contents of the `game/scripts/npc` to `content/panorama/scripts/keyvalues.js`
+2. convert `addon.csv` to `addon_*.txt`, (also you can convert them back to `addon.csv`),
+3. convert kv files to `sync_keyvalues.js` for you to fetch kv data in panorama UI, and generates `sync_keyvalues.js.d.ts` for you to use in your typescript code,
-4. use typescript to write game logic and panorama UI in `content/panorama/src` and `game/scripts/src` respectively
+4. use typescript to write game logic and panorama UI in `content/panorama/src` and `game/scripts/src`.

+- please check `gulpfile.ts` for more details.

 ### Supported commands

 1. `npm run launch [[addon_name] map_name]` launches dota2, all parameters are optional, if `addon_name` is provided then the specified addon will be loaded (default to launch this project), if `map_name` is provided then the corresponding map name will be loaded automatically (if addon_name is not provided then the current addon will be loaded by default)
 2. `npm run dev` enter dev mode to compile the ts source code and watch the changes of the files.
-3. `npm run prod` to run `publish` operation, it will automatically generate `publish` folder and automatically link to `dota_addons/you_addon_name_publish` folder, then you can choose this folder to publish (you can set some settings for publishing in `package.json -> dota_ developer` to make some settings for publishing).
+3. `npm run test` and `npm run prod` to run `publish` operation, it will automatically generate `publish` folder and automatically link to `dota_addons/you_addon_name_publish` folder, then you can choose this folder to publish (you can set some settings for publishing in `package.json -> dota_ developer` to make some settings for publishing).

 ### Usage